usab-skrow/swe-ireland/README.md

 5. Have been through the job hunt process a few times over the years and have my fair share of experience in Ireland.
 6. Am a backend guy for most part, so my views are from that perspective.

-What I have created here is a collection of experiences, advice, rants and random thoughts which I think will be useful to people or atleast 1 person.
-I am not going to lie but it is also to try out Github pages and store this collection from my mind in case I get hit by a car and forget everything.
+What I have here is a collection of experiences, advice, rants and random thoughts which I feel will be give interesting insights to people.
+Also I am not going to lie, but it is also to try out Github pages and store this collection from my mind in case I get hit by a car and forget everything.

 ### [Company & Role categories](./subtopics/categories.md)
 ### [Applying to jobs](./subtopics/apply.md)